Unscrambling the lensed galaxies in JWST images behind SMACS0723: Observations and Data

 We also made use of the available NIRSpec data set.
 In particular, we analyzed those spectra which were acquired at the positions of our image systems to confirm our image system designations.
 We refer to \S 3.1 for more details.
 We also consulted the MIRI images to test for achromaticity within each of our image systems, for those systems that were detected.

 Overall, the arcs in this field make up a rich tapestry of distorted images typical of lensed sources and at a level of detail that has never been seen before.
 The increased spatial resolution reveals lensing constraints even down to the small substructures within the arcs, since many of these small scale sources are equally multiply-imaged, such as the double arc in system 5 (Figs.~\ref{fig:imstamps} and \ref{fig:arc5}).
-Another surprise is that thanks to the remarkably dark infrared sky background of JWST images, we can get a high signal-to-noise view of the intra-cluster light (ICL).
+Meanwhile on the scale of the cluster, thanks to the remarkably dark infrared sky background of JWST images, we can get a high signal-to-noise view of the intra-cluster light (ICL).
 This cluster has an ICL that is elongated and nonuniform.
 We refer to \S 4 for a discussion of how the ICL's relatively unique features suggest that this cluster is not dynamically-relaxed.